On your child’s first day of skating,

 Gloves are preferable to mittens as they provide articulation.
 Either way, mittens or gloves are suitable.

-And Are Available For Ages 3 And Up.
+Classes Are Available For Youth Ages 3 & Up.

 Learn To Skate Useful Information: